aleksandr-kiliushin/db-visualizer/readme.md

     	POSTGRES_USERNAME: "postgres",
     }
     ```
-6. Generate a dump of your DB;
+6. Generate a dump of your DB and put it to `./.db-visualizer/dump.sql`;
 7. Add `/.db-visualizer/dump.sql` to `/.gitignore`;
 8.  `npm run visualize-db`.